ctnava/rxtechnotes/ref/formulations/enteral_routes.md

 Some enteral routes are designed to deliver medication **systemically**, while others act **locally** within the GI tract.
 Understanding the differences is critical for determining the appropriate route and formulation for a given drug or patient condition.

+The primary advantages of enteral dosage forms are:

+- Low cost
+- Easy to discontinue
+- The least likely to result in infection

 | Route | Associated Dosage Forms |
 |-------|-------------------------|
 | **Oral (PO)** | Tablets, Capsules, Bulk Powders, Solutions, Suspensions, Elixirs, Syrups, Emulsions |